 - Cold air naturally falls from the ceiling instead of going through ducts.
 Plain and simple: they work.

-- two ACs run on 30A.
+- two ACs run on 30A, without a “soft start” add-on.
 I’ve tested this

 - low fan mode easily allows conversation. noise just isn’t a problem.